How to Remove Hard Water Stains From Glass

 Rinse and Dry

 Once the hard water stains have been loosened and removed, rinse the glass with fresh water.
-Starting at the top, use a good quality squeegee like the one from Libman to remove most of the water and finish drying completely with a lint-free microfiber cloth.
+Starting at the top, use a good quality squeegee like the one from Libman to remove most of the water.
+Finish drying completely with a lint-free microfiber cloth.

 Use Distilled White Vinegar and Baking Soda Paste